-I try not to make the chili recipe too hot, as we have kiddos eating too – this gives it just enough of a bite so that you know you’re eating chili, but it’s not uncomfortable.
-Those who like it hotter can always add a little hot sauce!
+I try not to make the deer chili recipe too hot, as we have kiddos eating too - this gives it just enough of a bite so that you know you're eating chili, but it's not uncomfortable.
+Those who like it hotter can always add a little hot sauce or chillies!

-If you don’t have have to worry about the heat and prefer it hotter – add Cayenne Pepper to taste.
+Note: If you don't have to worry about the heat and prefer it hotter - add Cayenne Pepper, chilies or hot sauce to taste.

 - Garlic Powder